mrharmonies/dotkoma/README.md

 included in this repository is the `dotkoma.xml` file in `npp-UDL` folder.
 This is a syntax highligther file (Notepad++ XML User Defined Language) for DotKoma language.
 Sample screenshot:

 ![image](https://scontent-kut2-2.xx.fbcdn.net/v/t39.30808-6/307712624_10225536774900226_5970646952773867353_n.jpg?_nc_cat=107&ccb=1-7&_nc_sid=730e14&_nc_ohc=oJIH4SyPugwAX_cKBbA&_nc_ht=scontent-kut2-2.xx&oh=00_AT8ISeQkTcxsUa48RJkTOHYJrk9zrRCEtxIouO9Cy_NH1w&oe=6351EA1C)

+# license
+  Copyright (C) 2022 Mohd Kholid Yaacob (<http://mrharmonies.blogspot.com>)

+  This source is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+  This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+  A copy of the GNU General Public License is available on the World Wide Web at <http://www.gnu.org/copyleft/gpl.html>.
+You can also obtain it by writing to the Free Software Foundation, Inc., 51 Franklin Street - Fifth Floor, Boston, MA 02110-1335, USA.